-Worksheet #2 - Prepare the Proposed Budget for upcoming fiscal year
+Step #2 - Prepare the Proposed Budget for upcoming fiscal year.

-- 1. Bring the estimated fund balance forward from Worksheet #1 (this cell is linked to Worksheet #1 in the electronc workbook). - 2.
-Anticipated revenues have been entered based on the current assessment or tax. - 2.
+- 1. The estimated fund balance will automatically populate from the current fiscal year's estimated remaining funds (see green box above). - 2.
+Anticipated revenues have been entered based on the current assessment or tax. - 3.
 Enter estimated expenditures for the upcoming fiscal year (see Proposed Budget Guidelines below).

-Work Plan - Complete the Work Plan for contract and volunteer work for the coming year.
+Step #3 - Complete the Work Plan for contract and volunteer work for the coming year.